khlauaj/AccountForm_FE_FreeCodeCamp/README.md

 # AccountForm_FE_FreeCodeCamp
 Practice for FE development

-Using HTML, CSS & Javascript to build the web page
+Using HTML, CSS & Javascript to build the form with validation

 Link: https://codepen.io/khlauaj/pen/zYZBrdE